siberianfox/g2wiki/Job-Exception-Handling.md

 ### Implementation:

 1. **% Handling** [cases 1 and 2]: Implement the following behaviors
-  1. Intercept % in the serial stream and act on it immediately.
-If the system is in FEEDHOLD (or has one requested) this sets a flag to request queue flush.
-Otherwise the % is ignored
-  1. Replace the % with a ; in the serial stream.
-This allows the % to act as a start-comment character for Gcode comments (supporting the Inkscape comment case), and prevents a % comment from masquerading as an autoclear.
+  1. If the system is not in a feedhold replace the % with a ; in the serial stream.
+This allows the % to act as a start-comment character for Gcode comments (supporting the Inkscape comment case).

-Note: There is no equivalent auto-clear for dual channel USB, which is expected to use a more integrated jogging mechanism (in development).
+  1. If the system is in feedhold intercept % in the serial stream and sets a flag to request queue flush.
+Write an end-of-text (ETX, ^c) marker into the serial buffer to mark the position in the stream where the % was received.
+THe queue flush will clear the buffer up to this point.

 1. **Control-d** [case (3) - Kill Job]: Add a new control character end-of-transmission / control-d / ^d.
 This will set an ALARM state which stops motion and spindle, clears internal planner queues and rejects all queued and incoming commands until a {clear:n} (or $clear) is received. ^d is intercepted by the serial system and is NOT queued, so it is acted on immediately on receipt.